transen/lumiere-archiver/README.md

 ## Setting up cronjob monitoring
 To set up cronjob monitoring you need to change the constants in the top of the data_collect.py according to the descriptions in there.

-It uses [healthchecks.io](https://healthchecks.io/docs/monitoring_cron_jobs/), and requires a (free) account and setting up a "check", which can be configured according to your cronjob.
-The archiving-tool requires a UUID.
+It allows use of [healthchecks.io](https://healthchecks.io/docs/monitoring_cron_jobs/), which requires a (free) account and setting up a "check", which can be configured according to your cronjob.
+The archiving-tool requires a UUID for the monitoring to work.

-## Planned development:
-Allow easy setup to external service to be notified when new datasets are released.
+## SMTP / email alerts
+To set up email alerts of new data dumps you need to change the constants in the top of the data_collect.py file according to the description in there.

+Sending email alerts with SMTP requires credentials for a SMTP server.
+Authentication varies between providers.
+You can use the email-debugger script to test your setup without checking for new datasets every time it is run.

 ## License
 This script is provided under the MIT License, and created at Aarhus University as part of the EUVoD project.